Nashville Zoo – tickets, prices, timings, what to expect

 Step into the animal world and discover endangered and exotic species.

-See amphibians like African Clawed Frogs, Eastern Hellbender, Poison Dart Frog, and arthropods like Goliath Bird-eating Tarantula.
+See amphibians like African Clawed Frogs, Eastern Hellbenders, Poison Dart Frogs, and arthropods like the Goliath Bird-eating Tarantula.

-You’ll be amused to watch the swimmers of the zoo, which includes fishes like Blue Discus, Lionfish, Piranha, Redhead Cichlid, and Red-Tail Triggerfish.
+You’ll be amused to watch the zoo’s swimmers, which include fish like Blue Discus, Lionfish, Piranha, Redhead Cichlid, and Red-Tail Triggerfish.

-Kids and adults love to spend time observing giant animals such as Andean Bears, Clouded Leopard, Cotton-top Tamarin, Goats, Miniature Donkey, Meerkat, Horse, and Sumatran Tiger.
+Kids and adults love to observe giant animals such as Andean Bears, Clouded Leopards, Cotton-top Tamarins, Goats, Miniature Donkeys, Meerkats, Horses, and Sumatran Tigers.

-There is also a wide range of birds, including Flamingos and Hornbills, and reptiles like Rhinoceros Iguana and South American Bushmaster.
+There is also a wide range of birds, including Flamingos, Hornbills, and reptiles like Rhinoceros Iguana and South American Bushmasters.

 Where to book tickets